-The doorbell rings; it’s the postman with a box for us.
+The doorbell rings; it’s the mail carrier with a big box for us.
 The boys rush into the room, full of excitement when they recognize the box.
-This is the scene at our house every month when our Kiwi Co subscription boxes come!
-We have been getting the subscription boxes for 6 months now, so I thought it was time to share an honest Kiwi Co Review.
+This is the scene at our house every month when our KiwiCo subscription boxes come!

 This post contains affiliate links.
-If you make a purchase after clicking a link, I will earn a small commission, but it won’t cost you a penny more!
-Read my full disclosure policy.
+If you make a purchase after clicking a link, I will earn a commission.
+Disclosure policy

-Kiwi Co focuses on creating STEAM subscription boxes for kids and teens.
+KiwiCo focuses on creating STEM subscription boxes for kids and teens.

-They have 7 lines available ranging from babies up to adults.
+They have 8 lines available ranging from babies up to adults.

 Kiwi Crate Review

-Kiwi Co designed the Kiwi Crate for ages 5 to 8.
+KiwiCo designed the Kiwi Crate for ages 5 to 8.
 It includes all the materials and instructions for 2-3 projects and a magazine to extend learning.
+And you can add to your subscription and get a book related to each crate too!
 It’s like a hands-on unit study curated and delivered right to your door!

-Builds fine motor skills through the projects with varying amounts of difficulty.
+- Builds fine motor skills through the projects with varying amounts of difficulty.

-Fun projects that kids look forward to doing.
+- Fun projects that kids look forward to doing.

-Includes themed magazine.
+- Includes themed magazine.

 - Comes ready to use, you don’t have to gather supplies!

 Would I recommend Kiwi Crate?
 YES!